brettz9/asyouwish/README.md

-to replace their desktops ([WebAppFind](https://github.com/brettz9/webappfind) is designed for such users), such a HTML-based file browser could provide its own task bar for launching other AYW apps (and if run as an AsYouWish "add-on website", it could even as with a Browser-in-Browser mentioned above, accept its own add-ons available on start-up).
+to replace their desktops ([WebAppFind](https://github.com/brettz9/webappfind) is designed for such users), such a HTML-based file browser could provide its own task bar for launching other AYW apps (and if run as an AsYouWish "add-on website", it could even--as with a Browser-in-Browser mentioned above--accept its own add-ons available on start-up).
 See the README of "Filebrowser-enhanced" for some possible todos here.

 4. Ability to distribute web utility apps which read or write to files, so